Angular correlations in neutron-gamma reactions: Description of ( ) reactions on some nuclei

-To apply our results for analysis of recent experiment on $^{139}$La let first calculate the correlation coefficients for a target with spin $7/2$ for $M1$ ($g=1$ and $p=0$) and $E1$ ($g=1$ and $p=1$) gamma transitions to the ground state with spin 3.
-Thus

-For the case of ($n-\gamma$) reaction $^{139}$La with low energy neutrons there are only two resonances which are close to thermal neutron energy\cite{Mughabghab}: $p$-wave resonance with total spin 4 at the energy $E_p=0.734 eV$ and two $s$-wave resonances with spin 4 at the energy $E_{s0}=-48.63 eV$ and with spin 3 at $E_{s1}=72.3 eV$.
-Therefore, looking for the correlations with gamma transitions from $p$-wave resonance we keep only terms with the total spin 4, except the $A_0$ coefficient which contains a ``background'' from both $s$-wave resonances.
+Let us apply results of calculations of the angular correlations for spin 7/2 in Appendix \ref{App72} for $^{139}$La.
+Then, for the case of the ($n-\gamma$) reaction with low energy neutrons there are only two resonances which are close to the thermal neutron energy\cite{Mughabghab}: the $p$-wave resonance with total spin 4 at the energy $E_p=0.734 eV$ and two $s$-wave resonances with spin 4 at the energy $E_{s0}=-48.63 eV$ and with spin 3 at $E_{s1}=72.3 eV$.
+Therefore, looking for the correlations with $\gamma$ transitions from the $p$-wave resonance we keep only terms with the total spin 4, except the $A_0$ coefficient which contains a ``background'' from both $s$-wave resonances.
 The corresponding matrix elements defined in eqs. (\ref{BWamp}) and (\ref{BWampSP}) are:

 and

 Therefore, we obtain